 - 1. The student dictates the response without interruption directly to the scribe or electronic recording device. - a.
 Students may punctuate as they dictate.
 For example, when stating the sentence "The cat ran.", the student may say, "The cat ran period." - b.
 Students may dictate more than one sentence at a time and add punctuation after the fact, when given the scribed sentences to proofread. - c.
 The scribe transcribes a draft of the student's response exactly as dictated without including any conventions other than spelling.
 Probing or clarifying questions are not allowed except in the case of classifiers for students using ASL.
 Scribes may not question or correct student choices.
-Scribes may draw a diagram or a picture described by the student if the student is unable to draw the diagram or picture. - 2.
+Scribes may draw a diagram or a picture described by the student if the student is unable to draw the diagram or picture.
+The student may not yet view this written transcription. - 2.
 The scribe reads the draft to the student without vocal inflection that would indicate punctuation or alert the student to possible mistakes.